Tuesday, August 26, 2025

 The Truth About Abuse #2 — No Bruises?
 It’s Still Abuse

 Emotional and verbal abuse can cut just as deep as a fist.
 If they’re breaking you down, it’s not “just words.”
+This insight might completely change your understanding of what you've lived through.

 This is a difficult topic, and you may find it upsetting.
 However, to understand abuse, it’s important to step back from your emotions and to focus in a sensible, fact-finding way on how violence works.